 Stave off decay by daily care.William Morris, upon setting up the Society for the Protection of Ancient Buildings in 1877

-The importance of maintenance cannot be over emphasised.
+The importance of maintenance cannot be stressed enough.
 There are many good reasons for regular care:

 - preserving heritage: regular, minimal and small scale work maintains original features and fabric

 - saving money: when things go wrong they cost a lot to put right.
 One of the best ways to avoid major repairs is regular care and ongoing maintenance.
 Historic England's research 'The Value of Maintenance?' has proved that acting on small repairs now can save 15-20% in costs further down the line.